ejrgilbert/oopsla2025-whamm-artifact/README.md

 - `run.sh`: The script run by the end-user to start artifact execution (builds the Docker image and starts the container).
 - `docker/`: All logic necessary to build the Docker image.
 - `entrypoint.sh`: The entrypoint of the Docker container: sets up and validates the environment configuration, executes the experiments, and plots the results.
-- `resources/`: All supporting files such as binaries, submodules, monitor implementations for each evaluated framework, benchmark suites, and the original data from the paper.
+- `resources/`: All supporting files such as binaries, submodules, monitor implementations for each evaluated framework, benchmark suites, and the original data from the paper (in `resources/orig-results`).
 - `src/`: All core logic to `run/` the experiments and `plot/` the results.

 ## Getting Started ##